 Part two is mainly about food and window shopping from high end to low end areas.

-Raffles City, while low ends means average like the Bugis street, Tao Payoh, Bedok, China Town.
+For the Singaporean, high ends means the "La Di Da" or the rich.
+They normally go for these places like Orchard road and Raffles City, while low ends means average like the Bugis street, Tao Payoh, Bedok, China Town.
 Of course, for those who want to shop, can get what they want depending what your plan is.
-Mine was "7 kg" bag into Singopore and go home with "7kg"....so it means i can see, but don't buy..😜
+Mine was "7 kg" bag into Singopore and go home with "7kg"....so it means "I can only see, but don't buy." ๐

 One thing good about shopping in Singapore is, you don't have to fly to overseas to get stuff.
 Most overseas items are available in Singapore.
 Singapore has been well known as one of the highest cost of living in the world.